Strategies for tackling the skilled worker shortage in Germany: Automation, industrial robots and reducing bureaucracy – Image: Xpert.Digital

 4.2 Part-time and family models

-🤖 Investing in technology
+🤖 Investments in technology

 5.1 Automation of processes

-5.2 Artificial intelligence in recruiting
+5.2 Artificial Intelligence in Recruiting

 🌟 Focus on innovation and employee satisfaction